 Fasting for Spiritual Growth

 To help you comprehend this better you have to think of this in a spiritual matter.
-Sometimes in your daily routine you may have started noticing you’ve been on your phone a lot or watching Netflix obsessively and ignoring the Word.
-As a Believer you know that your daily purpose is to stay enveloped in the Word or the Bible and work on what God has destined you to work on.
+Sometimes in your daily routine, you may have started noticing you’ve been on your phone a lot or watching Netflix obsessively and neglecting your Bible.
+As a Believer, you know that your daily purpose is to stay enveloped in the Word or the Bible and work on what God has destined you to work on.

 Fasting for Your Life

-If you have never felt like you needed to fast then by all means don’t fast anything at all.
-It is a Spirit led action that you will know you need to do when the time comes.
+If you have never felt like you needed to fast then, by all means, don’t fast anything at all.
+It is a Spirit-led action that you will know you need to do when the time comes.